 South Carolina | SC Picture Project | Anderson County Photos | Chiquola Mill Water Tower

 The Chiquola Mill located in Honea Path was organized in April 1902 and began operating in 1903.
 It was in constant operation until January 31, 2003.
-This was its water tower, which was demolished 20 minutes after this picture was taken.
+Its water tower, shown below, was demolished 20 minutes after this picture was taken.

-On October 6, 1934 the Chiquola Mill was the site of a textile union strike.
+On Septmeber 6, 1934 the Chiquola Mill was the site of a textile union strike.
 Deputies opened fire into the crowd of at least 500 people who were assembled, killing six and wounding scores.
 The workers’ demands were eventually met, with dissolution of the union being the only stipulation of management.
-In the end the union never returned to the town.

 You may not use them in any form without written consent.